InsertKoinIO/nowinandroid/MIGRATION_GUIDE.md

 At each step, the app built and ran.
 We could test incrementally, catching issues early rather than discovering them after migrating everything.

+### Compile Safety & Debugging

+The compile-time safety from KSP generation is crucial during migration.
+When a dependency is missing, the build fails with a clear error message telling you exactly what's not declared.
+This helps you track whether a dependency should come from Koin or Dagger during the transition.

+The generated code is also easy to inspect.
+You can check the generated Koin modules to verify components are registered in the correct module.
+This visibility makes debugging much faster - you're not guessing where things went wrong.

 ### Why This Matters for Large Teams

 In a real company scenario, this approach is crucial: